czesctuklap/vehicle-healthbook/README.md

 - `/. ` and copy the location of the `vehicle_hb.sql` file replacing every `\` with `/`

-The project is implemented using the Model-View-Presenter (MVP) architecture.
+The project is implemented using the `Model-View-Presenter` architecture.